joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

  3. **Find and click on** your **Azure Compute Gallery** you created earlier
  4. On the overview pane, select **+ Add**
  5. Click on +**VM application definition**
- 6. Your subscription and resource group should be automatically selected to the location of the Compute Gallery, type in the **name of** your **application**
+ 6. Your subscription and resource group should be automatically selected to the location of the Compute Gallery, type in the **name of** your **applicatio.n**
  7. Select your **region**
- 8. Select the **OS type** - in my case, I select **Windows**
+ 8. Select the **OS type** - in my case, and I select **Windows**
  9. ![](/uploads/create-a-vm-application-definition-microsoft-azure.png)
 10. Click **Next: Publishing Options**
-11. The following fields are not mandatory, but they are areas I recommend filling in, to help report on and manage your applications.
+11. The following fields are not mandatory, but I recommend filling in areas to help report on and manage your applications.
     * Description
     * End of life date
     * Eula link